gherbox/my_blog_2/content/posts/WhatILearnedThisWeek_5.md

 I thought that a laptop desk to improve the posture would be a success, especially during this period of lockdown.

-For the moment my online store has not been very lucrative, I got only one sale.
-But I will keep working on it.
-I still think that is a very interesting way to generate passive incomes.
+For the moment my online store has not been very lucrative, I only got one sale, but I will keep working on it.
+I still believe that is a very interesting way to generate a passive income.

 Amine